Last updated: October 6, 2021

-Upon entering the East Room, it is evident this room was used for entertaining.
+It is evident this room was used for entertaining.
 Contrary to modern and romanticized visions of colonial era homes, most were not elegant and pristine.
 Few colonial homes had rooms as beautiful as Thomas Stone's East Room.
-The expensive furnishing and window coverings and the well crafted woodwork were designed to impress guests, and even 150 years after its construction, the room was still considered one of the finest in Southern Maryland.
+The expensive furnishing and window coverings and the well crafted woodwork were designed to impress guests, and even though this woodwork is a reconstruction of the original it still shows the detail that was put into the work.

 Aside from its beauty, the East Room may have served a more important function.
-With only one doorway, the room could provide privacy for Thomas Stone as he performed his legal and political duties along with coordinating activities during the American Revolution.
-In Maryland’s heavily class-based society, the elegance of the East Room emphasized the importance, power, and success of “Squire Stone” and justified his role as a leading figure in the community.
+With only one doorway, the room could provide privacy for Thomas Stone as he performed his legal and political duties along with directing county defense activities during the American Revolution.
+In Maryland’s heavily class-based society, the elegance of the East Room emphasized the importance, power, and success of Thomas Stone and justified his role as a leading figure in the community.

-The purpose of the second floor was to primarily serve as bed chambers, but probably not just for Thomas Stone’s three children.
-Upon Thomas's father's and eldest brother's deaths in 1773, Thomas may have taken in some of his younger brothers and sisters to live in the home.
+The purpose of the second floor was to serve as bed chambers, not just for Thomas and Margaret Stone’s three children.
+Upon Thomas's father's and eldest brother's deaths in 1773, Thomas permitted some of his younger brothers and sisters to live in the home.
 Also, as a host to law clients, political allies, several siblings and their families, distant relations, and countless friends, Stone was expected to provide places for everyone to sleep.
-The house could become often quite crowded.

-Crowded homes were quite common with rooms that were hot and stuffy in the summer and drafty and cold in the winter.
+Crowded homes were quite common in the colonial era.
+Rooms were hot and stuffy in the summer and drafty and cold in the winter.
 Privacy by modern standards barely existed.
 Even George Washington referred to his mansion of Mount Vernon as a “well-restored tavern.”

 During the 20th-century, the residents redesigned the West Hyphen to create a connective hallway between the second floor of the Central Block and the West Wing.
 This modernization was removed by the National Park Service to help return the mansion to a more historical design.

 The East Hyphen was a unique space.
-Its' primary function was to serve as a protective cover for the full cellar that existed beneath the Central Block.
-It is not connected in the same way as the West Hyphen was.
+Its primary function was to serve as a protective cover for the full cellar that existed beneath the Central Block.
+It is not connected in the same way as the West Hyphen is connected.
 In order to gain access to the space, one would have to go outside the house and enter from the outside.
-This was more than likely an area that only Thomas Stone and his enslaved workers would have seen.